Code refactoring: History

 Martin Fowler's book Refactoring: Improving the Design of Existing Code is the canonical reference.

 The terms "factoring" and "factoring out" have been used in this way in the Forth community since at least the early 1980s.
 Chapter Six of Leo Brodie's book Thinking Forth (1984) is dedicated to the subject.

 In extreme programming, the Extract Method refactoring technique has essentially the same meaning as factoring in Forth; to break down a "word" (or function) into smaller, more easily maintained functions.

-Refactorings can also be reconstructed posthoc to produce concise descriptions of complex software changes recorded in software repositories like CVS or SVN.
+Refactorings can also be reconstructed posthoc to produce concise descriptions of complex software changes recorded in software repositories like Git.

 Automated code refactoring

 Many software editors and IDEs have automated refactoring support.
 Here is a list of a few of these editors, or so-called refactoring browsers.